Bud Cauley betting profile: Sony Open in Hawaii - PGA TOUR

 At the Sony Open in Hawaii

-- In Cauley's most recent appearance at the Sony Open in Hawaii, in 2025, he finished tied for 30th after posting a score of 9-under.
+- In Cauley's most recent appearance at the Sony Open in Hawaii, in 2025, he finished tied for 30th after posting a score of nine-under.

 - Nick Taylor won this tournament in 2025, finishing at 16-under.